Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 BlendingInfo[] ListByToken(String token)
 ```

-As you might noticed, a special attachment rule information structure is used here: `BlendingInfo`.
+As you might be noticed, a special attachment rule information structure is used here: `BlendingInfo`.
 It contains the following methods/properties:

 ```csharp